You Are Here: Home › How to Play Table Tennis › Advanced Serve

 You must ensure that the ball bounces on your side of the table and then goes over the net and bounces at least twice on your opponent's side of the table.

-My top table tennis techniques:
+My top table tennis tip:

 This advanced table tennis serve would normally be used to limit your opponent's chances of attacking the ball.
 It also increases the chances of you getting a return that is long enough to attack.